Advice guide centre

 Ending or extending your tenancy

 When the time comes, it’s important to know your options so that you can make an informed decision on whether to extend or end your current tenancy.

 Ending a tenancy

 If you want to end the tenancy during the fixed term, rather than at the end, you will only be able to do so if there is a break clause in the agreement.
-Break clauses are normally mutual and, as the landlord is legally required to give two months’ notice under an AST contract, the tenant is normally required to do the same.
+Break clauses are normally mutual and, as the landlord is legally required to give a specific notice period under an AST contract, the tenant is normally required to do the same.

 If you have a break clause in your agreement and would like to use it, you will need to send your notice, in written form, to the landlord or managing agent.
 Your tenancy agreement will stipulate the address this needs to be sent to.
 If sending it in hard copy, it is good practice to send an electronic copy too.

 If the contract does not have the option to break early but you still need to leave, you should discuss the issue with the landlord or agent and they may be willing to release you from the contract early, subject to you covering their reasonable costs for doing so and any rent they may lose.
 If you are in a house/flat share, undertaking a change of tenant and replacing you on the contract with a new person may be another option.